 Day 4 – Inland Heritage

-The grounds of the country home are absolutely break taking & well worth exploring.
-With lakes, streams, waterfalls & woodland to discover.
-If you are a photographer like us, the you will be in heaven here!
+The grounds of the country home are absolutely break taking and well worth exploring.
+With lakes, streams, waterfalls and woodland to discover.
+If you are a photographer like us, you will be in heaven here!

-After your visit to Cragside, you could also make time to take a walk around the quaint village of Rothbury, which is only a 5 minute drive away.
-It is very picturesque & has some cute boutique shops to take a peek into.
+After your visit to Cragside, you could also make time to take a walk around the quaint village of Rothbury, which is only a 5-minute drive away.
+It is very picturesque and has some cute boutique shops to take a look at.

 Leave a Reply